scutan90/DeepLearning-500-questions/README-en.md

 1. Seek friends, editors, and writers who are willing to continue to improve; if you are interested in cooperation, improve the book (become a co-author).
 2. All contributors who submit content will reflect the contributor's personal information in the text (eg: Daxie-West Lake University)
 3, in order to make the content more complete and thoughtful, brainstorming, welcome to Fork the project and participate in the preparation.
 Please note your name-unit (Dayu-Stanford University) while modifying the MD file (or direct message).
 Once adopted, the contributor's information will be displayed in the original text, thank you!
 4. It is recommended to use the typora-Markdown reader: https://typora.io/

+Setting:
+File->Preference
+- Syntax Support
+  - Inline Math
+  - Subscript
+  - Superscript
+  - Highlight
+  - Diagrams

+Check these items on

 Example: